A Kernel Stein Test for Comparing Latent Variable Models: The kernel Stein discrepancy and latent variable models

 In this section, we recall the definition of the Stein operator as used in goodness-of-fit testing, as well as the kernel Stein discrepancy, a measure of goodness-of-fit based on this operator.
-We will first address the case of continuous variables, and then the case where observed variables are discrete-valued.
-We will introduce latent variables to our models, and the setting of relative goodness of fit with competing models $P$ and $Q$, in Section \ref{sec:Main-Results}.
+We will then introduce latent variable models, which will bring us to the setting of relative goodness of fit with competing models in Section \ref{sec:Main-Results}.

+Before proceeding, we call attention to our setting: in this article, we treat both continuous- and discrete-valued observations, as formally defined at the outset of Section \ref{subsec:background-ksd}.
+It is our intention to study these two data modalities as they admit the same treatment.
+The subsequent definitions and analysis of our test are independent of whether a continuous or discrete Stein operator is used, apart from experiments concerning discrete-valued observations.
+Thus, the detail about discrete models in Section \ref{subsec:background-ksd} may be initially skipped if desired.